SNAP Benefits in Alaska: How to Apply and Qualify

 Household Size 8: Gross Monthly Income Limit: $6,995 – Maximum Benefit Amount: $3,516

-For each additional person: Add $561 to the income limit and $440 to the maximum benefit, per federal eligibility guidelines.
+Each additional person: Add $561 to the income limit and $440 to the maximum benefit.

 Eligibility Criteria for SNAP in Alaska

-Residency Requirements: You must live in Alaska and apply for benefits through the state's Division of Public Assistance.
+Residency Requirements: You must live in Alaska to apply for benefits through the state's Division of Public Assistance.

 Citizenship Status: At least one person in your household must be a U.S. citizen or qualified non-citizen, and everyone applying needs a Social Security number.